-Revenues were \$139.7m (2015: \$138.9m).
-Profit before taxation was \$20.7m (2015: \$8.6m) and EBITDA (Earnings before Interest Tax Depreciation and Amortization) was up at \$33.9m (2015: \$25.5m).
-Growth in profits is primarily on account of entering into profitable vendor contracts with key customers and effective cost and resource management across all verticals of the company.
-Further, through repayments long term Debt of the Company reduced from \$95 million to \$73.7 million
+Revenues grew to \$146.3m (2016: \$139.7m).
+Profit before taxation grew to \$22.7m (2016: \$20.7m).
+Growth in profit is primarily on account of maintaining profitable vendor contracts with key customers and effective cost management across all verticals of the company.
+Further, through repayments, long term Debt of the Company reduced from \$73.7 million to \$61.1 million.

-By service line, the RTP (Real Time Processing) division posted revenue growth of 16.5%, outperforming our own expectations as key clients continued to increase volumes throughout the year.
-The Back Office Service division continued to grow, delivering 9% revenue growth over fiscal 2015.
-The top five customers across the RTP and BOS divisions together grew revenues 12.6% over fiscal 2015, reflective of both retaining key clients and growing wallet share within key accounts.
+By service line, the RTP (Real Time Processing) division posted revenue growth of 19.1%, outperforming our own expectations as key clients continued to increase volumes throughout the year.
+The Back Office Service division continued to grow, delivering 6.8% revenue growth over fiscal 2016.
+The top five customers across the RTP and BOS divisions together grew revenues 3.3% over fiscal 2016, reflective of both retaining key clients and growing 'wallet share' within key accounts.